Your personal profile

 The type of car you drive

 The type of car you drive will affect your rates because some cars cost more to repair or are associated with speeding or other problems.
 Parts for a foreign sports car, for example, tend to run higher than parts for an American economy car.
-In addition, teens will be charged more if they drive a sports car or SUV, because those models are associated with speeding and rollover crashes, respectively.
+Teens will be charged more if they drive a sports car or an SUV, because those models are associated with speeding and rollover crashes, respectively.
 In California, for example, MoneyGeek's analysis of Quadrant data showed you could save an average of $2,000 or more a year if you owned two older family-style cars instead of newer-model sports cars.